-The following describes the 2014 Beacon Angels Meetings in reverse chronological order:
+The following were the 2014 Beacon Angels Meetings, listed in reverse chronological order:

 - Personal Remedies – presents individualized nutrition-focused health apps for chronic conditions and multiple chronic conditions.
 These enable healthcare providers to improve care and lower costs.

 - Sleep Secure – has developed a smaller and more portable device than the CPAP machine to control snoring and obstructive sleep apnea.
 Sleep Secure’s wearable, Bluetooth-enabled sensor pod will be offered to consumers on a subscription basis.

 - Fraen Mechatronics, which, a year ago presented to Beacon a plan to manufacture and sell a patented actuator for turbocharged automobile engines, is returning for an update.

 - Ask Beatrice, a software service that will digitize street-level data points like traffic signs, meters, and business locations.
 Beatrice’s software can personalize data points for a variety of applications, and